 The transfer of his CPR number will not happen until the user has given his explicit consent.

 But NemLog-in can also be used as the primary login method at a web service integrated with WAYF, giving users the login experience familiar from many public-authority self-service solutions.

-An institution or service provider wanting to use NemLog-in through WAYF must go through the same connection process, technically and legally, as any other entity connecting to WAYF: A technical integration must be made, and a service provider contract signed, between the organisation in question and WAYF.
+An institution or service provider wanting to use NemLog-in through WAYF must go through the same connection process, technically and legally, as any other entity connecting to WAYF: A technical integration must be made between the organisation in question and WAYF.
 Read here for more information on the general service connection process.